FunnyWolf/Viper/docs/en/guide/routeproxy.md

 + The route used by the proxy is based on the `Internal Network Routing`.
 Confirm that the correct route is configured before using the proxy.

 > The socks5 proxy does not support UDP.

+## Port Forwarding

++ View the port forwarding configurations of all Sessions.